dirigiblelabs/curriculum-2018/YanaGeorgieva/Homeworks/GitPerspective/README.md

 <img alt="git" src="https://gitforwindows.org/img/git_logo.png" height="10%" width="10%"/>
 </p>

 The **Git** perspective aims at presenting a simplified interface for the most common git operations.
 It is built from tools that support **Git** client operations.
-If the user does not have any exprience with **Git** then the following [link](https://rubygarage.org/blog/most-basic-git-commands-with-examples) gives a good explanation what is **Git** and the basic usage.
+If the user does not have any experience with **Git** then the following [link](HTTPS://rubygarage.org/blog/most-basic-git-commands-with-examples) gives a good explanation what is **Git** and the basic usage.

 <p align="center">
 <img alt="gitPerspective" src="./images/gitPerspective.png" height="100%" width="100%"/>